 Button Description Lock Locks the user account.
 This user is not allowed to log in to the router, neither web interface nor SSH.
 Change Password Allows you to change the password for the corresponding user.
+Characters are not restricted.
 Delete Deletes the corresponding user account.

 Table 70: Users Overview